puppetlabs/pupperware/README-windows.md

 Start-Service docker
 ```

-### Build an updated LCOW kernel (Optional)
+### Build an updated LCOW kernel

 In the previous step, an LCOW kernel image [last published release 4.14.35-0.3.9](https://github.com/linuxkit/lcow/releases) was installed to the expected location for Docker.
 That artifact included files  `initrd.img` and `kernel` that are copied to `$Env:Program Files\Linux Containers`

-While not strictly necessary, an updated kernel image can be built
+Since this contains an old kernel, runc and opengcs, an updated kernel image should be built
 with the [linuxkit](https://github.com/linuxkit/linuxkit) tooling.
-As of March 2019, this step is not necessary, but may be again in the future depending on changes to the Linux kernel or [opengcs](https://github.com/Microsoft/opengcs).
+This is the current status as of April 2019 based on changes in the [opengcs](https://github.com/Microsoft/opengcs) project, per https://github.com/linuxkit/lcow/pull/41.
+No builds yet exist.

 #### Building on Windows

 Windows can be used to build the kernel image.

-Building from source requires `git`, `make` and `docker` itself.
+Building from source requires `git`, `make`, `go` and `docker` itself.
 Docker must have LCOW support enabled and must have a valid kernel image installed as in the previous step (otherwise the build will fail with a message like `Error: No such image: docker.io/linuxkit/kernel:4.14.35`)

 Run the following PowerShell script to: